-- 1 Clyde Muirshiel Park Authority's financial statements give a true and fair view and were properly prepared. - 2 An adjustment to pension disclosures and balances was required as a result of a legal judgement.
-This resulted in an increase of £66,000 to the pension fund liability reported in the Balance Sheet. - 3 The Management Commentary, the Governance Statement and the audited part of the Remuneration Report, were all consistent with the financial statements and properly prepared in accordance with the applicable requirements.
+- 1 Glasgow and the Clyde Valley Strategic Development Planning Authority's financial statements give a true and fair view and were properly prepared. - 2 An adjustment to pension disclosures and balances was required as a result of a legal judgement.
+This resulted in an increase of £59,000 to the pension fund liability reported in the Balance Sheet. - 3 Glasgow and the Clyde Valley Strategic Development Planning Authority's 2018/19 unaudited accounts were consolidated to reflect all transactions and balances for the Green Network Partnership.
+This was a change in accounting treatment with the objective of streamlining the accounts; the Green Network Partnership was disclosed as a note within the financial statements in prior years.
+It was concluded that there was no accounting basis for this change and that the consolidation should be reversed in the audited accounts. - 4 The Management Commentary, the Governance Statement, and the audited part of the Remuneration Report were all consistent with the financial statements and properly prepared in accordance with the applicable requirements.